RevaMp3D: Architecting the Processor Core and Cache Hierarchy for Systems with Monolithically-Integrated Logic and Memory: Motivational Analysis

 \subsection{\nmg{Energy Bottlenecks}}

-We study the energy bottlenecks in M3D. \fig{\ref{fig:bottlenecks-energy}} shows the energy breakdown of representative memory-bound (\texttt{MIS}) and compute-bound (\texttt{2mm}) workloads, respectively, on 2D, 3D, and M3D systems with 1/16/64/128 cores.
-We make two key observations.
-First, compared to 2D (3D) baseline, M3D consumes on average 4.32$\times$ (4.76$\times$) and 4.13$\times$ (3.32$\times$) lower energy on compute-bound and memory-bound workloads, respectively.
-Second, even though for the memory-bound workloads, the main memory consumes a significant percentage of the overall energy in 2D and 3D systems, the main memory in M3D baseline contributes to only 12\% of the energy on average due to its low cost per bit (Table~\ref{table:wls}), which is enabled by three factors.
-First, our M3D baseline employs RRAM-based main memory that is more energy-efficient compared to DRAM~\cite{shulaker2017three, aly2015energy, aly2018n3xt}.
-Second, main memory access circuits are built using CNFETs that consume \grm{less} power compared to MOSFETs~\cite{shulaker2013carbon}.
-Third, M3D uses ILVs to transfer data back and forth between the main memory and the logic layers that have lower energy consumption compared to TSVs in 3D designs and off-chip links in 2D designs~\cite{shulaker2017three,aly2015energy,aly2018n3xt}.
-We conclude that, in the M3D system, the core turns into the \emph{most important energy bottleneck}.
+We analyze the energy bottlenecks in different system \revtaco{and observe that,} compared to the 2D (3D) systems, the M3D-based system consumes on average 4.32$\times$ (4.76$\times$) and 4.13$\times$ (3.32$\times$) lower energy on compute-bound and memory-bound workloads, respectively.
+Even though for the memory-bound workloads, the main memory consumes a significant percentage of the overall energy in 2D and 3D, the main memory in the M3D baseline contributes to only 12\% of total energy, turning the processor core into the most prominent contributor to the total energy consumption in M3D.

+\taco{The energy benefits of the M3D baseline are due to two key factors.
+The first factor is related to the device-level advances in logic and memory layers, which, in fact, are orthogonal to the M3D integration.
+For example, the CNFET-based memory access circuits consume less power compared to MOSFETs~\cite{shulaker2013carbon}, and the deployed RRAM-based memory layers are more energy-efficient than DRAM~\cite{shulaker2017three, aly2015energy, aly2018n3xt}.
+The second factor is related to the M3D integration.
+As discussed in \sect{\ref{sec:background}}, M3D integration efficiently supports many memory channels, each connected to smaller memory arrays.
+Due to the shorter wire lengths within the memory arrays and the shorter global wires connecting the memory layers to logic layers on the same chip, the overall energy of memory accesses gets lowered with M3D integration.}